legerch/Bimap/README.md

-Library containing an implementation for a _bidirectionnal map_ using C++ 11 standard
+Library containing an implementation for a _bidirectional map_ using C++ 11 standard.

 **Table of contents :**
 - [1.
 Requirements](#1-requirements)